 Elia Romera Figueroa is a PhD Candidate in Romance Studies–Spanish track.
 Her interests include 20th and 21st-century feminist movements, as well as memory and culture in Social Movements.
 Her dissertation focuses on Spanish protest music during Francoism and Spanish Transition to democracy (1952-1986).
+To read about how the Lab has influenced her work go to Gender & Feminism.

 During her years with the Lab, Elia received three travel grants to present in different events: